Click on the initial letter of the legal word or phrase

 Solicitor: General lawyer who may deal directly with the public.

-Special Criminal Court: Non-jury court with three judges, set up to deal with mainly terrorist offences.
+Special Criminal Court: Non‐jury court with three judges, dealing mainly with terrorist offences or threats to jurors.

 Stare decisis: (Latin: to stand by decisions) Policy whereby, once a court has made a decision on a certain set of facts, lower courts must apply that precedent in subsequent cases which embody the same facts.